igorsgm/dogs-hero-app/README.md

 * _If you’re new to the command line, read [Ionic's Terminal tutorial](https://blog.ionicframework.com/new-to-the-command-line/)._

-#### Run SaveBarkley App
+#### Run DogsHero App
-Make sure you are inside savebarkley folder in your terminal by runing
+Make sure you are inside dogshero folder in your terminal by runing

 ```
-cd savebarkley-hero-app
+cd dogshero-hero-app
 ```

 Install dependencies